 A fun design

-Creating your own specific - personalised - training sessions can be a really fun exercise.
+Creating your own specific, personalized training sessions can be a really fun exercise.
 But it can also be difficult.
-So, don't feel obliged to do everything by yourself. in the next chapter I’m going to help you choose the resources you need to support your learning.
+So, don't feel obligated to do everything by yourself.
+In the next chapter I’m going to help you choose the resources you need to support your learning.

 Refer to your learning tactics in order to break your study subjects down into specific actions.